Blois Paleoecology Lab

 Joseph Veneracion, undergrad research assistant, 2017 – 2018.
 B.S. in Earth Systems Science.
 Joseph worked with Nate on the La Brea project while he was in the lab.

 Christopher Jorgensen, undergrad research assistant, 2014 – 2016.
 B.S. in Biology with an emphasis in Ecology and Evolutionary Biology.
-He just finished a MS in Biology at CSU Fresno.
+He finished a M.S. in Biology at CSU Fresno.

 Andrea Pedraza, undergrad research assistant, 2015 – 2016.
 B.S in Biology with an emphasis in Molecular and Cell Biology